Timeline - Samsung Electronics' Galaxy Note 7 recall crisis

-SEOUL Samsung Electronics Co Ltd scrapped its flagship Galaxy Note 7 smartphone on Tuesday less than two months after its launch, dealing a huge blow to its reputation and outlook after failing to resolve safety concerns.
+SEOUL Samsung Electronics Co Ltd (005930.KS) scrapped its flagship Galaxy Note 7 smartphone on Tuesday, less than two months after its launch, dealing a huge blow to its reputation and outlook after failing to resolve safety concerns.

 The following is a chronology of major developments related to Samsung's recall of the Note 7s since the launch of the smartphones in August.